Expensent

 How Expensent bypasses the forwarding chain

-1. 1.Connect your inbox via OAuth — Gmail, Outlook, or IMAP.
+1. 1.Connect your inbox via OAuth — Gmail, Google Workspace, Outlook, Microsoft 365, or IMAP.
 No password shared, no Gmail filters to configure, no auto-forward rules to verify.

 3. 3.One-click forward to receipts@expensify.com — or create a rule from an existing invoice so the next one like it is auto-forwarded when it arrives.
 No more remembering.